aadityasharma911/BasicPayTmApp/README.md

 # BasicPayTmApp
-This is a Basic Paytm app in MERN stack , from Harkirat Singh's course
+This is a Basic Paytm app in MERN stack , built in Harkirat Singh's course while learning react